Ablinne/optimize-stencil/README.md

 Recommended modules
 -------------------

-The module `psutil` can be optionally used to find the number of physical cores.
+The module :mod:`psutil` can be optionally used to find the number of physical cores.

 Installation